O

 You can check out their website at http://www.mdscv.org/1388 and click on the "Adopt a Confederate" link.

 Our organization "adopted" Capt.
 John W. Hack of the 9th VA of Armistead's Brigade and Pvt.
 James C. Weller of the 24th VA of Kemper's Brigade.
 The gravestones of these two individuals are barely readable.
-Our donation will cover the costs of a 12" x 12" granite stone to be placed at ground level in front of the original stone at each grave.
-There will be a dedication ceremony in June5, 2010.
+Our donation covered the costs of a 12" x 12" granite stone to be placed at ground level in front of the original stone at each grave.
+A dedication ceremony was held on June5, 2010.

 Donation to Gettysburg Foundation